sueszli/blog/barrier pattern.md

 # python

-> **note:** waiting for i/o is entirely different from waiting for threads or processes. these snippets have very different semantics. i just attempted to find an idiomatic way to express the pattern.
+> **note:** waiting for i/o is entirely different from waiting for threads or processes. this is just an attempt at finding an idiomatic way to express the pattern in python.

 ```python
 import asyncio